 Legend's soundtrack utilised modern technologies and compositional techniques, producing a score that ranges from epic symphonies to electronica based tracks but also amalgamates each constituent.
 Folmann composed approximately four hours of material for the game's cut-scenes and looping ambient/combat music, including multiple-layered and dynamically changing pieces.
-Unfortunately to date, the Tomb Raider: Legend soundtrack has never seen a commercial release and Eidos (now an asset of Square Enix Europe) owns the licensing to the material.
-Several tracks, however, were released under enclosure in the Tomb Raider: Anniversary Collector's Edition released in 2007.
+Unfortunately to date, the Tomb Raider: Legend soundtrack has yet to see a commercial release and publisher Eidos owns the licensing to the material.
+Update: Several tracks, however, were released under enclosure in the Tomb Raider: Anniversary Collector's Edition in 2007.

 Troels Folmann has a background as a commercial trailer composer and has completed work for games, commercials and feature films.
 He also boasts a Doctorate of Philosophy in video game music.
 Folmann has researched a variety of new compositional methods, which are present in Tomb Raider: Legend's score - the most famous of which is the invention of "Micro-scoring".
 Micro-scoring approaches game music from the player's perspective, adapting to the actions they perform, the situations they're in and the sights they see.
 Ultimately this results in a player-tailored soundtrack that totally complements the experience - this technique has become common practice in the scores of today's blockbuster video game titles.